Sound as a by-product. Eat me.

 Participatory sound installation, Brussels, work-in-progress.

-multi-channel sound, audio transducers on plastic helmet, stereo speakers, construction helmets, motors, conveyor belt, packed food.
+multi-channel sound, audio transducers on plastic helmets and tupperware, stereo speakers, construction helmets, packed food.

 This audiovisual research started during the artist-in-residence period in Q-O2 - an arts laboratory for experimental music and sound art in Brussels, Belgium.
 In this project I explore audio-gustatory experiences as alternate ways to create a sensation of physical contact between me as a performer, the work itself and the audience.

 'Sound as a by-product.
 Eat me' is a participatory sound installation-in-progress where sonic textures of pre-packed meals consumption are intertwined with a non-scored multisensory experience.
 The public is encouraged to come in slightly peckish for bites and sounds, with warm fingers and relaxed jaws.
 We are looking forward to establishing sonic and haptic contact between the audience and the piece.

 During the residency period in Q-O2 I am doing a theoretical and material research into the theme of “lunch concert”, largely known as a moment when an institution opens its doors for a public musical performance during the lunch time with free admission and no reservation policy.
 If you've ever found yourself in the Netherlands, outdoors or inside a cinema or concert venue, in a not-so-formal setting around 12:00 or 12:30 you might have been treated with tupperware popping noises, rustle of brown paper and aluminium foil chirring.
 It always fascinated me: the combination of offered musical program with those discrete food consumption noises which have an ability to spread through the public like circles on water.

 As a follow-up to this AIR period and in the context of weekly summer PULSES streamed by the collaborative online platform COM(E)PULSIVE